WU-CVGL/BeNeRF/README.md

 ## 📢 News
+- `2024.08.25` Testing and Evaluation Code have been released.
 - `2024.08.20` Training Code and datasets have been released.
 - `2024.07.01` Our paper was accepted by ECCV2024!!
 Congratulates to all collaborators!!